Ads Google

 In fact, according to a recent Equifax survey, 9% of respondents admitted they weren’t fully truthful on their mortgage applications, while 16% of millennials and 9% of the general population thought falsifying information was acceptable—although that declined from 23% and 12%, respectively, in 2019.

-“Millennials are more comfortable with mortgage fraud and they think it’s not a big deal,” said Zlatkin.
+“Millennials are more comfortable with and they think it’s not a big deal,” said Zlatkin.
 “When you look at people trying to buy homes, namely millennials, I do feel like we’ll have instances where people fudge the numbers.
 The mentality some people have is if they know they can afford the mortgage payments, they fudge the lines a bit so they can get the extra $20,000, $30,000 they need.”

 She added that things could get hairy should interest rates rise or if unplanned expenses crop up, and especially in the case of job loss.